 The W-CBOC Assessment rotation provides experience in neuropsychological and psychological assessment.
 The intern is involved in clinical interviewing, test administration, scoring, report writing, providing patient feedback, and consultation and collaboration with the interdisciplinary team.
 Interns will have weekly supervision with additional time provided as needed for observation and didactic instruction.
-In addition to general clinical topics, supervision sessions will routinely include discussions of ethics in assessment.
+In addition to general clinical topics, supervision sessions will routinely include discussions of ethics in assessment and of individual and cultural diversity.